 Some functionality to consider:

 You can add many more plugins or add-ons, but it’s best to keep things simple, especially when you start out.
-Include only the functionality that makes the most sense for growing your business.

 Step 9: Test, tweak, and launch!